szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Being made partially from the tooth of a black dragon, it deals 1d4 acid damage on hit and increases Acid Resistance by 40%
 - Being tempered in the blood of the duergar smith, every hit causes +5 extra piercing damage vs. elves and other inhabitants of the Underdark: beholders, mind flayers, kuo-toa, hook horrors, driders, spiders, and umber hulks.
+- Patches the Item Upgrade Quietus, if found.

 ### Make Dagger of the Star more powerful (1140) (BG2EE EET)